TheeMichael/Bash-Colors-Python/README.md

 print(f"{GREEN_B}Example Text!{ENDC}")
 ```
 ## Built in Example
-The example can help you see what all your bash terminal colors can look like
+The example can help you see what all your bash terminal colors can look like.
 \
 To use the built in example:
 ```